mihalisalexakos/CurCalc/README.md

 <h1>CurCalc</h1>
-Exchange rate calculator :) Frontend made with vue.js, backend made with nodejs.
+Exchange rate calculator :) Frontend made with vue.js, backend made with node.js.
 Features a secure login system, and the ability to alter database data to your liking with an easy to use frontend menu, that handles potential user errors and misuse.

 <h2>Setting up</h2>